vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Notification on my phone

-I have already a separated Node-RED flow to send messages to my phone.
+I have already a separated Node-RED flow to [send messages to my phone](../node-red/node-red_home-assistant_notifications).
 I use a `link out node` (most right bottom block in the screenshot) to connect to that flow.
 And every message it received will be sent to my phone to notify me there is a package.
-(How this exact works is not yet documented here.)

 You can use your own preferred notification app here, like the Home Assistant Companion app, Whatsapp, Xabber, Telegram, Pushbullet, etc